bindi-nagda/Girls_in_Tech_2020/README.md

 # Girls_in_Tech_2020
-The above code files are using a dummy dataset to demonstrate the capability of our reconstruction algorithm.
+The above code files are using a dummy dataset of voltage readings to demonstrate the capability of our reconstruction algorithm.
 First make sure you have the PETSC library (https://www.mcs.anl.gov/petsc/) since our code uses the mesh framework from this library.
 Then compile and run the .c code.
 A text file containing the solution vector will be produced.